ProactiveProgrammers/number-comparison-starter/writing/reflection.md

 #### Compare and contrast your implementation of `get_largest_odd` to those on page 25 of the textbook

 TODO: Refer to page 25 of the textbook and compare your function to the two blocks of code.
+TODO: You will provide an answer to this question by answering the following sub-questions.

 ##### Compared to the 16-line code block on page 25.
 Which do you prefer?
 Why?

+TODO: Refer to page 25 of the textbook and compare your function to code in the textbook.
 TODO: Provide a one-paragraph response that answers this question in your own words.

 ##### Compare to the 8-line code block on page 25.
 Which do you prefer?
 Why?

+TODO: Refer to page 25 of the textbook and compare your function to code in the textbook.
 TODO: Provide a one-paragraph response that answers this question in your own words.

 ## Professional Development